-Unlike Facebook, Twitter does not have stable an ad optimization.
-You can still get CPA at a different price every day and do not target exactly your audience.
+Unlike Facebook, Twitter does not have a stable ad optimization.
+You can still get CPA at a different price every day and not target your audience exactly.
 To perform KPI and to avoid unstable results, almost always use the manual bid.
 It will allow you to control the cost for the result.
 Over time, once the system has collected enough data, you can loosen control of the manual bid to get more traffic.

 [Check out our article The Guide To Reddit Ads: Generate Sales For Your Business]

-Next, we have to choose tweets for promotion.
+Next, we have to pick out the tweets for promotion.
 Let’s take a look at the “Creatives” tab, which you can find in the top panel.

-Here you can find the published tweets, scheduled and promoted.
+- Tweets.
+Here you can find the published tweets; scheduled and promoted.

 In some ad managers, there is an opportunity to create a carousel for tweets and cards.

-Select the Tweets you want to focus on in your campaign.
+Select the Tweets you want to zero in on in your campaign.
 Choosing 4 to 5 is a good start.
 Include strong call-to-actions, like “sign up” or “start today.”
 Avoid #hashtags or @mentions in your copy so that your audience does not click away from your ad.

 The platform has some specifications for creatives.
-For example, tweet copy should be not more than 280 characters (note: each link used reduces character count by 24 characters, leaving 256 characters for Tweet copy.)
+Take for example, tweet copy should be not more than 280 characters (note: each link used reduces character count by 24 characters, leaving 256 characters for Tweet copy.)
 Max time of promoted video is 2 minutes and 20 seconds.